Search Shortcut cmd + k | ctrl + k

 The QUALIFY clause is used to filter the result of WINDOW functions.

-ORDER BY and LIMIT are output modifiers.
+ORDER BY, LIMIT and OFFSET are output modifiers.
 Logically they are applied at the very end of the query.
-The LIMIT clause restricts the amount of rows fetched, and the ORDER BY clause sorts the rows on the sorting criteria in either ascending or descending order.
+The ORDER BY clause sorts the rows on the sorting criteria in either ascending or descending order.
+The LIMIT clause restricts the amount of rows fetched, while the OFFSET clause indicates at which position to start reading the values.

 VALUES List